Siouxland Forecast: November 10, 2020

-Snow will continue through this evening with totals generally between 2 and 4 inches, but a few areas in northern and western Siouxland have been hit harder with amounts ranging between 6 and 10 inches under a band of higher intensity snowfall rates.
-Please use a lot of caution driving and slow things down as you’re going out & about!
+The snow has come to an end in Siouxland with totals generally between 2 and 4 inches, but western and northern communities were hit pretty hard with some totals near 8 inches!
+To the southeast of Sioux City, as much as half an inch of freezing rain fell in locations like Ida Grove.
+Please use a lot of caution driving and slow things down as you’re going out & about.
 A layer of ice sits underneath the snow and treacherous travel is expected to continue.
-The snow showers should be reduced to flurries shortly after sunset and we’ll have a gradually clearing sky overnight.
-The low will fall to 19°.
+The low will fall to 19° tonight as skies clear.

 Veterans Day should be OK on Wednesday with a mostly sunny sky plus an afternoon high of 39°.
 A few clouds clip through Thursday with a high of 36°.